Compact and Efficient Encodings for Planning in Factored State and Action Spaces with Learned Binarized Neural Network Transition Models: Weighted Partial Maximum Boolean Satisfiability Compilation of the Learned Factored Planning Problem

-As a result, the Bi-Directional encoding utilizes only one set of auxiliary counting variables unlike the prior work~\cite{Say2018} that uses two separate sets of auxiliary counting variables for each $v \rightarrow (\sum_{i=1}^{n} x_i \geq p)$ and $\neg v \rightarrow (\sum_{i=1}^{n} x_i \leq p-1)$.
-Further, while the neuron activation encoding of prior work~\cite{Say2018} uses Sequential Counters~\cite{Sinz2005} for encoding the cardinality constraints using $O(np)$ number of variables and hard clauses, the Bi-Directional encoding presented here uses only $O(nlog^2_2k)$ number of variables and hard clauses as we will show by Lemma~\ref{lemma:size}.
-Finally, the previous neuron activation encoding~\cite{Say2018} has been shown not to preserve the GAC property through UP~\cite{Boudane2018} in contrast to the Bi-Directional Neuron Activation Encoding we use here which we show preserves GAC in Theorem~\ref{proof:gac}.
-From here out for notational clarity, we will refer to the conjunction of hard clauses in Bi-Directional Neuron Activation Encoding as $Act_{p}(v,\langle x_1, \dots, x_n\rangle)$.
-Furthermore, we will refer to the previous neuron activation encoding~\cite{Say2018} as the Uni-Directional Neuron Activation Encoding.
+As a result, unlike the previous work that uses $O(np)$ number of variables and hard clauses for encoding neuron activations in CNF, the encoding we present here uses only $O(nlog^2_2k)$ number of variables and hard clauses.
+For notational clarity, we will refer to the neuron activation encoding that is presented in this section as the Bi-Directional Neuron Activation Encoding, and the previous neuron activation encoding~\cite{Say2018} as the Uni-Directional Neuron Activation Encoding\footnote{The names of the encodings are selected to reflect the fact that the Uni-Directional encoding seperately encodes uni-directional the constraints $v \rightarrow (\sum_{i=1}^{n} x_i \geq p)$ and $v \leftarrow (\sum_{i=1}^{n} x_i \geq p)$ while the Bi-Directional Neuron Activation Encoding compactly encodes the bi-directional constraint $v \leftrightarrow (\sum_{i=1}^{n} x_i \geq p)$}.

+Finally, the Uni-Directional Neuron Activation Encoding has been shown not to be efficient with UP~\cite{Boudane2018} in contrast to the Bi-Directional Neuron Activation Encoding which we show is efficient with UP in Theorem~\ref{proof:gac}.
+Given the Bi-Directional Neuron Activation Encoding, next we present the CNF clauses that model learned BNN transition models.